 Your risk of various cancers if you take high levels of NDMA-concentrated products increases over time.
 This information and content are being widely distributed across national media, leading to stomach acid drug take-back location sites, testing for probable human carcinogen issues, and NDMA research.
 FDA follows up, among other things.

 What You Can Do if You Took Zantac

 You have options too.
-If a drug manufacturer made or marketed a defective drug that caused you injury, you may may be able to bring a case for your economic damages and non economic damages.
-Speak with experienced legal counsel about your right to join in the above (MDL) or even pursue your own cause of action.
+Suppose a Zantac drug manufacturer made or marketed defective H2 blockers that caused your injury.
+In that case, you may be able to bring a new Zantac case for your economic damages and non-economic damages.

 Editor’s note-David Light has made the strong case that this NDMA is inherently unstable and a probable human carcinogen.

 Possible Lawsuits and Compensation for Zantac Side Effects

 People who took prescription H2 blockers OTC ranitidine-based meds, such as Zantac, may file personal injury lawsuits if they experienced heartburn, GERD, stomach pain, or ulcers.
 These side effects are serious and require medical attention.